-Collection on ScreenIn fall 2021 the Austrian Film Museum launches a new series, Collection on Screen, which explores film history via the expanse of our own collection every Sunday.
+Collection on ScreenIn September 2021 the Austrian Film Museum launched a new series, Collection on Screen, which explores film history via the expanse of our own collection.

 Most collections acquired by museums over the centuries of their existence remain largely dormant and unseen.
 Only a small percentage is exhibited and forms the historical canon, but this same canon is today urgently in need of revision and updating.
 Naturally, the same holds true for film museums.
 At the same time, we live in an era in which the circulation of museum objects, including heavy 35mm film prints, is becoming less and less viable for a variety of reasons ranging from global ecological concerns to the ever-increasing fragility of film prints.